Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 ## 3. Rules for Organizing File Structure in a C Project

-Each `.c` file in the project should follow a consistent structural order to facilitate readability and maintenance.
-Below is a suggested order for components in a `.c` file:
+Each `.c` file in the project must follow a consistent structural order to facilitate readability and maintenance.
+Below is a order for components you must follow in a `.c` file:

 1. Include standard system libraries (`#include <...>`)
 2. Include project header files (`#include "..."`)